tplatt92/spaceTourism/README.md

 ## Overview

 This was a collaborative project between Tom Platt and Joe Walsh.
-As we both had a passion for space, we decided that we would love to build out a space website.
+As we both have a passion for space, we decided to build out a space website.
 The design was taken from a challenge on FrontEnd Mentor.
 We wanted to see if we could create a like for like design but with our own spin on the functionality and to elevate the static elements into something more interactive.

-Overall, we are incredibly happy with how it turned out, it has been challenging but incredibly rewarding and we have learnt so much.
+Overall, we are incredibly happy with how it turned out.
+It has been challenging but incredibly rewarding and we have learnt a great deal not only in how to develop a multi-page website, but also in how to work as a team and how to organise a larger scale project than we had tackled previously.

 ### Screenshot